Saleep24/MrGrammar/README.md

 - ✅ **One-click grammar correction** via right-click context menu.
 - ✅ **Powered by OpenAI (GPT-3.5/4)** for human-like accuracy.
 - ✅ **Keyboard shortcuts** for faster text correction.
+- ✅ **Loading indicator** shows when your text is being processed.
+- ✅ **Text statistics** displaying character, word, and sentence counts.
+- ✅ **Popup UI** with quick access to options and API status.
 - ✅ Works in Gmail, Google Docs, CMS, and most editable fields.
 - ✅ Fallback to clipboard copy for non-editable text.
 - ✅ Lightweight and easy to set up.